ChaimW25/OOP_Task3/README.md

-## Main algorithms in our code
+## main algorithms in our code:
-isConnected- loop over the nodes in the graph by using BFS algorithm to check if the graph is connected, using a transpose to change the edges directions and then another BFS.
+IsConnected- loop over the nodes in the graph by: using BFS algorithm to check if the graph is connected, using a transpose to change the edges directions and then another BFS.

 shortestPathDist- finds the shortest path between 2 nodes, using the dijkstra algorithm to find it.